Two organizations teaming up to serve Christmas dinner to community

-WARREN, Ohio (WKBN) – Two charitable organizations are working together to give people in need a Christmas dinner.
+WARREN, Ohio (WYTV) – Two charitable organizations are working together to give people in need a Christmas dinner.

 So, Trumbull County Commissioner Dan Polivka is encouraging their volunteers and donors to help the Warren Family Mission with its meal on Dec.
 23.